-Parts required # p/n Description

-1 Other modules

-1 G4220-68705 Accessory kit

-1 G5067-1531 Solvent Cabinet Kit

-Preparations Pump is installed in the LC system.

-WARNING Toxic, flammable and hazardous solvents, samples and reagents The handling of solvents, samples and reagents can hold health and safety risks.
-When working with these substances observe appropriate safety procedures (for example by wearing goggles, safety gloves and protective clothing) as described i the material handling and safety data sheet supplied by the vendor, and follow goo laboratory practice.
-The volume of substances should be reduced to the minimum required for the analysis.

-→ Do not operate the ir nstrument in an explosive atmosphere.
+Parts required # p/n Description 1 Other modules 1 G4220-68705 Accessory kit 1 G5067-1531 Solvent Cabinet Kit Preparations Pump is installed in the LC system.
+WARNING Toxic, flammable and h azardous solvents, samples and reagents The handling of solvents, samples and reagents can hold health and safety risks. exa the ample by wearing these substances observe appropriate safety procedures (for goggles, safety gloves and protective clothing) as described in g and safety data sheet supplied by the vendor, and follow good The volume of substances should be reduced to the minimum required for the analysis. → Do not operate the in nstrument in an explosive atmosphere.